Dizziness and Vertigo (Spinning Sensations)

 • Central vertigo

-Peripheral vertigo arises because of complications in the inner ear or the vestibular nerve.
+Peripheral vertigo arises from complications in the inner ear or the vestibular nerve.
 The vestibular nerve connects the inner ear to the brain.

 Central vertigo happens when there is a problem in the brain.
 Causes can include

-Several conditions can lead to vertigo, which usually involves an imbalance in the inner ear or a problem with the central nervous system (CNS).
-It can be caused by the following conditions.
+Several conditions can cause vertigo, which typically involves an inner ear imbalance or a problem with the central nervous system (CNS).
+The following conditions can cause it.

 • Head injury